MPM Logo

 Disability can create barriers to everyday tasks like cleaning the house, mowing the lawn, or fixing a broken cupboard, and the cost of hiring a cleaner, gardener or handyman can quickly add up.

-STA is accommodation at a different place to your usual home.
+STA is accommodation at a different place to your usual home and is typically provided in a centre or group residence.
 You can access STA funding (in the right circumstances) for up to 14 days at a time, for a total of 28 days per year.

 You can find more information about STA here and here.